EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Fixing searching (result) limit
 - [] Fixing total progress for loading objects and stuff
 - [] Implementing playlist support for PornHub
-- [] Adding a setting for specifying the workers and timeout in the threaded preset
-- [] Bring back client delay (optional)
 - [] handle `Client.call failed after 4 attempts`
 - [] handle other non phub, but PornHub errors
 I am probably done with this by the end of March.